… aka How I Enjoyed Burning Calories While Not Getting Eaten By Zombies

 But that being said, there are always exceptions to any rule and The Walking Dead Escape just happened to be one of them!

-So what came over me?
-Why did I decide to put one foot in front of another repeatedly at a high rate of speed?
-Here’s why…
+So why did I decide to put one foot in front of another repeatedly at a high rate of speed?

 The Walking Dead Escape